 Tim Barringer is Paul Mellon Professor of the History of Art.
-He specializes in the art of Britain and the British Empire since 1700, and nineteenth-century American art.
+He specializes in the art of Britain and the British Empire since 1700, nineteenth-century American art, and art and music.
 Following positions at the Victoria and Albert Museum, the Universities of London and Birmingham in Great Britain, he came to Yale in 1998.
 In 2009 Tim Barringer was Slade Professor at the University of Cambridge.
 In 2013-14 he held a J. Clawson Mills Fellowship at the Metropolitan Museum of Art, New York.
 In 2019 he delivered the Paul Mellon Lectures at the National Gallery in London.
 He has held visiting professorships at York and Bristol Universities in the UK.

 His books include Reading the Pre-Raphaelites (Yale, 1998), Men at Work: Art and Labour in Victorian Britain (Yale, 2005) and David Hockney: 82 Portraits and 1 Still Life (Royal Academy, 2016).
 He is completing a book titled Broken Pastoral: Art and Music in Britain.